ee209-2020-fall/ee209-2020-fall/assign.md

 this last-minute surprise, please test on Lab machines before submitting your work.
 </p>
 <p>We will use automated program for scoring.
-And it will work similar by below practice in assignment 1,2(simple_grep),4,5.</p>
+And it works similar below practice in assignment 1,2(simple_grep),4,5.
+So you can check your functionality using diff command.</p>

 <div class="ui message" style="margin-left:1em;"><pre>./samplewc209 &lt; <em>somefile</em> &gt; output1 2&gt; errors1
 ./wc209 &lt; <em>somefile</em> &gt; output2 2&gt; errors2